unixorn/zsh-quickstart-kit/README.md

 * Syntax highlighting at the command line
 * Tab completion of Rakefile targets
 * Various helper functions for interacting with OS X's clipboard, audio volume, and quicklook.

+For a list of other ZSH plugins and themes you can use, check out the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.